 Technical Specifications

-The Stryker measures 22.9 feet long, 8.9 feet wide, and 8.7 feet tall.
-Combat weight varies from 38,000 to 51,000 pounds depending on variant and armor configuration.
-The Caterpillar C7 350-horsepower diesel engine drives all eight wheels through an automatic transmission, providing a top speed of 62 mph on roads.
+Probably should have led with this section, honestly.
+The Stryker measures 22.9 feet long, 8.9 wide, 8.7 tall.
+Combat weight ranges from 38,000 to 51,000 pounds depending on which variant and how much armor you bolt on.
+The Caterpillar C7 diesel makes 350 horsepower, drives all eight wheels through an automatic transmission, and pushes this thing to 62 mph on roads.
+That’s quick for an armored vehicle.

 Stryker Variants

-The Infantry Carrier Vehicle (ICV) M1126 serves as the baseline, carrying nine infantry soldiers plus a two-person crew.
-The M1128 Mobile Gun System mounts a 105mm cannon in an unmanned turret.
-The M1127 Reconnaissance Vehicle supports cavalry operations.
-The M1129 Mortar Carrier provides organic indirect fire with 120mm or 81mm mortars.
+The M1126 Infantry Carrier Vehicle is the baseline — nine infantry soldiers plus a two-person crew.
+But the family gets big from there.
+The M1128 Mobile Gun System puts a 105mm cannon in an unmanned turret.
+The M1127 Reconnaissance Vehicle handles cavalry scout missions.
+The M1129 Mortar Carrier brings organic indirect fire with 120mm or 81mm tubes.

-Additional variants include the M1130 Commander’s Vehicle with enhanced communications, M1131 Fire Support Vehicle for calling artillery, M1132 Engineer Squad Vehicle with mine-clearing equipment, M1133 Medical Evacuation Vehicle, M1134 Anti-Tank Guided Missile Vehicle with TOW launchers, and M1135 Nuclear/Biological/Chemical Reconnaissance Vehicle.
+Then there’s the M1130 Commander’s Vehicle, M1131 Fire Support Vehicle for calling in artillery, M1132 Engineer Squad Vehicle with mine-clearing kit, M1133 Medical Evacuation Vehicle, M1134 Anti-Tank with TOW launchers, and M1135 NBC Recon Vehicle.
+That’s ten variants on one chassis.
+Logistics people love that kind of commonality.

 Combat Performance

-Stryker brigades have deployed extensively to Iraq, Afghanistan, and Europe.
-The vehicle’s strategic mobility proved valuable—Stryker units can deploy faster than heavy armored brigades while bringing significantly more firepower than light infantry.
+Stryker brigades deployed extensively to Iraq, Afghanistan, and Europe.
+The strategic mobility argument paid off — Stryker units got to the fight faster than heavy brigades while bringing substantially more punch than light infantry.

 Upgrades and Future